 Ian nodded, and tried the door handle.
 The door swung open with no force at all.
 "Curiouser and curiouser.
 Come on Barbara, let's find out where we are."

 The Doctor was being led through what seemed like an infinite expanse of corridors.
 He was sure they been going around in circles, recognising the same exhibits more than once in passing.
-Suddenly he stopped, the guide only realising because of a lack of a second set of footsteps.
+Suddenly he stopped, the guide only realising because of a lack of a second set of footsteps."Young man this is quite preposterous!
+How long do you plan on leading me on a wild goose chase, hmm?"

 The guide stopped and turned back to the Doctor.
 The nervousness in his voice had now disappeared, his outward appearance now, while not completely confident, somewhat reassured compared to his earlier self.